Discover new routes

 Create a route based on the heatmap and transfer it to your compatible Suunto watch to get navigation guidance during your training.
 You can also share an interesting heatmap with a friend via social media.

 You can export any public routes in Movescount to your compatible Suunto GPS watch.
 Using the Map view, you can also import routes to Movescount from external sources, or create your own with the route planning tool.
 The route altitude profile updates as you draw the route on the Google or Mapbox map, making planning easy.

 Once you selected or planned a route, check “Use this route in my (your watch)” box and save the route.
 The next time you sync your watch, the route appears under the route list in your watch.

 Suunto GPS watches offer reliable navigation aids to help you get to your destination.
-With Track back, for example, you can retrace your route at any point while recording an exercise with GPS.
+Download routes to your watch from Suunto Movescount, and navigate them confidently with your watch.
 Some watches feature automatic breadcrumb trail that allows you to see your track and direction at all times.
+With Track back you can retrace your route at any point while recording an exercise with GPS.

 If your Suunto watch has an altimeter, knowing your exact altitude will help you pin-point your location.
 When navigating a route that has altitude information, you can locate yourself on the route altitude profile in real time to see your ascent gain, remaining ascent and how many hills you have left on your route.

 Point of Interest, or POI, is a special location, such as camping spot or vista along a trail that you can save and navigate to later.
 You can create POIs in Suunto Movescount, or in your Suunto GPS watch by saving your current location.